justi-lai/CodeArch/README.md

 User: "How can I optimize this backtesting strategy?"
 [Code context automatically added from current selection]

-CodeScribe (Finance Mode): "Based on your Zipline strategy code, I can see several optimization opportunities:
+CodeArch (Finance Mode): "Based on your Zipline strategy code, I can see several optimization opportunities:

 1. **Vectorization**: Your current position sizing logic uses loops.
 Consider using pandas vectorized operations for the moving average calculations.